NIDHE ISRAEL SYNAGOGUE & MUSEUM

 The cemetery between the synagogue and the museum is well worth a visit.

-Opened in 2008, the museum details the history of Judaism and the Jewish community, and its contribution to Barbados' destiny.
-Tip: visit the museum before the synagogue to better understand what you'll see.
+Opened in 2008, the museum traces in great detail the history of Judaism and the Jewish community, and its contribution to Barbados' destiny.
+A word of advice: visit the museum before the synagogue to better understand what you'll see.

 The Artisans' Workshop is a commercial building dating from 1869.
 Built on part of the Jewish cemetery, renovation work uncovered 17 graves.
 The site was known as the cobblers' workshop, and among the 4 craftsmen who took up residence there, there was indeed a cobbler.

-The Emancipation Monument stands on the site of a former house, Codd's House, where the end of the apprenticeship period following the end of slavery was signed, marking the true beginning of emancipation.
+The Emancipation Monument stands on the site of an old house, Codd's House, where the end of the apprenticeship period following the end of slavery was signed, marking the true beginning of emancipation.
 The commemorative rotunda is set in the middle of a small park.

 Book the Best Activities with Get Your Guide